 Systems Integration Studio

-This course permits students to experience the challenge and reward of integrated design.
-Projects involve the culmination of various applied architectural and engineering concepts dealing with architecture, structure and systems integration.
-Environmentally responsible design provides a means to achieve unprecedented building performance levels through the application of sustainable design principles to schematic design and thorough consultant coordination.
+This studio course permits students to experience the challenges and rewards of integrated design.
+Projects involve the synthesis of various applied architectural and engineering concepts dealing with architecture, structure and building systems.
+Students will apply sustainable design principles to schematic design and pursue unprecedented building performance levels, working independently, in teams and with consultants to achieve environmentally responsible and regenerative designs.
 Prerequisites: ARSC 7100 and ARSC 7102 and ARSC 7250 and ARSC 7300

 Graduating Project - Project Proposal